Close

 Career Goals

-While higher education is a good investment, you need to be sure about the particular area you are enrolling in.
+Higher education is a good investment, but you need to be sure that the study area you are enrolling in is in line with your career goals.

-What are you aiming for; entrepreneurship, accounting, management, analytics, marketing?
-What institution specialises in that particular field?
-What industry do you want to work in, and is there a school or university that specialises in that?
+What skills are you aiming for?
+Is it entrepreneurship, accounting, management, analytics, marketing?
+Which institution specialises in that particular field or industry?

 Research each institution that you are considering enrolling in and talk to recent graduates.
 Business schools often specialise in specific management courses, and that can lead to a more focused education, whereas universities tend to offer a more general spectrum of additional subjects.